Kunull/Writeups/docs/pwn.college/Program Security/Dynamic Allocator Misuse.md

 Currently, the `ptmalloc` caching design is (in order of use):
 - 64 singly-linked tcache bins for allocations of size 16 to 1032 (functionally "covers" fastbins and smallbins)
 - 10 singly-linked "fast" bins for allocations of size up to 160 bytes
-- 1 doubly-linked "unsorted" bin to quickly stash free()d chunks that don't fit into tcache or fastbins
+- 1 doubly-linked "unsorted" bin to quickly stash freed chunks that don't fit into tcache or fastbins
 - 62 doubly-linked "small" bins for allocations up to 512 bytes
 - 63 doubly-linked "large" bins (anything over 512 bytes) that contain different-sized chunks

-So, if we allocate a large enough space, then free it, and then call the `read_flag` command, we would not have to worry about the size of `flag_buffer` because it will be split and used from our large buffer allocation.
+So, if we allocate a large enough space, then free it, and then call the `read_flag` command, we would not have to worry about the size of `flag_buffer` because it will be split and used from our unsorted bin allocation.

 ### Exploit